 In the next step, you fill out the Shipping details – your shipping rate, and the shipping units

 The fourth step in the wizard is Extras where you get to decide whether you want to keep the recommended extra settings.

-The fifth step is Activate where you connect your store to JetPack, a popular WordPress plugin that gives you extra features.
+The fifth step is to Activate where you connect your store to JetPack, a popular WordPress plugin that gives you extra features.

 In the next step, you are Ready to start your store with WooCommerce.
 Enter your email address if you want to get tips and updates into your mailbox.